awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference-spec.rst

 Contents of language model features
 ************************************************************

-If original model configuration includes huggingface model tokenization, users can input the payload directly with text.
+If the model configuration utilizes a HuggingFace tokenizer, users can submit raw text directly within the payload.

 .. code:: json